CookieKGcz/CCCCQQQQE/Roann/Notes.md

 Ophelia,

-Thoughts: Favored by gods, Death symbol -> mythology, Dragons as the beginning of magic,
+Thoughts: Favored by gods, Death symbol -> mythology, Dragons as the beginning of magic, specters as images of the past (ghosts)